 - (76) a.
-De ernærede sig ved at fiske fra stranden og gå ud og reparere they lived REFL by to fish from beach.DEF and go out and repair for dem, der havde råd til at [få repareret] [for sig]. for those who could.afford to get repaired for them 'They lived from fishing from the beach and from going out and repair for those who could afford to have something repaired for them.' - Den forventede at blive hjulpet op på en af stolene og [få it expected to be helped up onto one of chairs.DEF and get serveret] [for sig] served for it.REFL c.
-Hos myndighederne [fik] vi [ordnet] opholdstilladelsen [for vores at authorities.DEF got we fixed residence.permit.DEF for our forældre] parents
+De ernærede sig ved at fiske fra stranden og gå ud og reparere they lived REFL by to fish from beach.DEF and go out and repair for dem, der havde råd til at [få repareret] [for sig]. for those who could.afford to get repaired for them 'They lived from fishing from the beach and from going out and repair for those who could afford to have something repaired for them.' - b.
+Den forventede at blive hjulpet op på en af stolene og [få it expected to be helped up onto one of chairs.def and get serveret] [for sig] served for it.refl 'It (i. e. the dog) expected to be helped up on one of the chairs and to have served for it.' - c.
+Hos myndighederne [fik] vi [ordnet] opholdstilladelsen [for vores at authorities.Def got we fixed residence.permit.Def for our forældre] parents